We thought you might enjoy a few flyers from Citizen Dick’s shows at the Vogue and RKCNDY and a Cliff Poncier T-shirt special…

 Please chime in!
 What are your favorite rock documentaries?

 Now that most of you have seen Pearl Jam Twenty, I thought it was a good time to share the Toronto International Film Festival press conference with you.
 This footage is courtesy of Now magazine.
 My videos didn’t turn out nearly this good.
-It’s presented in four parts and does contain spoilers from the film.
 I’ve also transcribed the press conference, if you’d like to read it, you can here.